 member of the Torrey Pines Association,

-repair work has started and it should be completed summer 2014.
+repair work is well underway and it should be completed in fall of 2014.

 Temporary rain closures:

 The Broken Hill and

 Beach Trail systems will always be closed in the event of rain and for at least